grebenkov/WikiFactCheck/README.md

 2. It splits the article into ~100-word blocks of complete sentences.
 3. For each block, it queries the OpenAI model to compare the text against each source.
 4. The model assigns a probability score (0.0 to 1.0) to each word, indicating how well it's supported.
-5. The program combines the results and color-codes the article text based on verification confidence.
+5. The program displays results either in the GUI or terminal interface:
+   - GUI: Shows source-specific analysis with interactive source selection
+   - Terminal: Shows combined analysis from all sources

+## Interface Options

+### GUI Interface
+- Interactive source selection
+- Real-time visualization of fact-checking results
+- Color-coded text display
+- Easy-to-use interface with scrollable text area
+- Source-specific analysis viewing

+### Terminal Interface
+- Color-coded output in the terminal
+- Combined analysis from all sources
+- Lightweight and fast

 ## Output

-The program outputs a color-coded version of the article text in the terminal:
+The program outputs a color-coded version of the article text:
 - **Green**: Words with strong support from sources
 - **Yellow**: Words with moderate support
 - **Red**: Words with little to no support